 In 2014, then-junior Briahna Chambers national qualifying mark of 5.67 meters (18'07.25").
 Chambers was the first Hanover College field athlete to qualify for the NCAA DIII championship and the second Hanover athlete ever to do so.
 Chambers was also named HCAC Indoor Track Athlete of the Year during the 2013 season.

 He comes to Hanover after serving as track & field and cross country coach at the International School of Indiana since 2007.
 His teams yielded 18 academic all-state athletes, three all-state cross country runners and a sectional champion.
 In a previous coaching stint at Warrensburg-Latham High School, Power coached a state qualifier in the 3200-meter run and multiple school record holders.
 He is a 2003 graduate of DePauw University.
 While at DePauw, Power was a four-year member of the track & field and cross country squads.
 He earned the cross country team's Coaches Award in 2002.
 Power also has completed course work for a master's degree in English literature at Eastern Illinois University.
-Coach Power previously served as the USTFCCCA Great Lakes women's cross country representative and is a USTFCCCA Certified Track & Field Coach.
+Coach Power previously served as the USTFCCCA Great Lakes women's cross country representative and is both a USTFCCCA Certified Track & Field Coach and USTFCCCA Jumps Specialist.

 DePauw University/B.A.
 Eastern Illinois/M.A.